jessebl/installscripts/README.md

 * [terminator](https://en.wikipedia.org/wiki/Terminator_(terminal_emulator))

 ###nautilus-to-nemo.sh
-This script replaces Ubuntu's default file manager (Nautilus) with Nemo (which is more feature-filled, if not to a KDE-like degree).
+This script replaces Nautilus (Ubuntu's default file manager) with Nemo (which is more feature-filled, if not to a KDE-like degree).
+Nemo will be installed and set as the default file manager.

-Because nautilus-to-nemo.sh uses APT to add a PPA, update repository lists, and install nemo, **you must run it as root**:
+Because nautilus-to-nemo.sh uses APT to add a PPA, update repository lists, and install Nemo, **you must run it as root**: `sudo ./nautilus-to-nemo.sh`
-`sudo nautilus-to-nemo.sh`

 ###vimconfig.sh
 This script sets up [vim](http://www.vim.org/) just how I like it.
 If you want neovim configured the same way, check out neovim-setup.sh.